plarkin13/stroke_prediction_kaggle/README.md

 # Are you prone to a stroke?

 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-It is the #1 leading cause of death in America ([source](https://www.cdc.gov/stroke/index.htm#:~:text=Stroke%20is%20a%20leading%20cause,of%20serious%20disability%20for%20adults.&text=About%20795%2C000%20people%20in%20the%20United%20States%20have%20a%20stroke%20each%20year.&text=Get%20more%20quick%20facts%20about,Stroke%20is%20preventable))
+It is the #1 leading cause of death in America ([source](https://www.cdc.gov/stroke/index.htm#:~:text=Stroke%20is%20a%20leading%20cause,of%20serious%20disability%20for%20adults.&text=About%20795%2C000%20people%20in%20the%20United%20States%20have%20a%20stroke%20each%20year.&text=Get%20more%20quick%20facts%20about,Stroke%20is%20preventable)).
-Clearly a glaring health issue that humans currently face.
+This is clearly a glaring health issue that humans currently face.
 What exactly is a stroke?
 It is a blood clot that blocks the flow of blood and oxygen to the brain.
 When the brain does not receive blood it can result in death, but not every time.
-For stroke survivors, while escaping death they may still live with complications (from the loss of blood to the brain) such as memory loss, speech impairment, eating disabilities, and/or loss of normal bodily functions  ([source](https://www.hopkinsmedicine.org/health/conditions-and-diseases/stroke/effects-of-stroke)).
+For stroke survivors, while escaping death, they may still live with other complications (from the loss of blood to the brain) such as memory loss, speech impairment, eating disabilities, and/or loss of normal bodily functions  ([source](https://www.hopkinsmedicine.org/health/conditions-and-diseases/stroke/effects-of-stroke)).

 There are many known risk factors of strokes, as indictaced in the below image.([source](https://www.yashodahospitals.com/blog/brain-stroke-and-treatments-symptoms-causes-treatment/))
 ![Risk Factors of Stroke](./images/the-risk-factors-of-stroke.jpeg)